 Road salt (sodium chloride) is everywhere during winter months.
 It keeps us safe on roads and sidewalks, but it can also pose a threat to fish and wildlife as well as human health.

-- Write a Letter to the Editor: Write in to your local newspaper or other news outlet to educate your community about how road salt harms stream health.
+- Write a Letter to the Editor of your local newspaper or other news outlet to educate your community about this issue.
 You can start with our sample letter and adapt it for your use.
 (Download the Word file or PDF.)

-- Share Best Practices: There's no mystery to limiting road salt usage – it's about following best practices.
-Share road salt best practices with your community managers and state agencies.
+- Share road salt best practices with your community managers and state agencies.